 In accordance with GASB No. 62, the Board has taken regulatory actions for ratemaking that result in the deferral of expense and revenue recognition.
 These actions result in regulatory assets and liabilities.
 SMUD has regulatory assets that cover costs related to decommissioning, derivative financial instruments, debt issuance costs, pension costs, and OPEB costs.
-As of December 31, 2022, total regulatory assets were \$813.6 million.
-SMUD also has regulatory credits that cover costs related to contributions in aid of construction, the RSF and HRSF, EAPR reserves, SB-1, grant revenues, and Transmission Agency of Northern California operations costs.
-As of December 31, 2022, total regulatory credits were \$620.4 million.
+As of December 31, 2023 and 2022, total regulatory assets were \$916.1 million and \$813.6 million, respectively.
+SMUD also has regulatory credits that cover costs related to contributions in aid of construction, the RSF and HRSF, Energy Assistance Program Rate reserves, SB-1, grant revenues, and Transmission Agency of Northern California operations costs.
+As of December 31, 2023 and 2022, total regulatory credits were \$758.3 million and \$620.4 million, respectively.